surabhiranavat/pericopsis_phylogeography/README.md

-# pericopsis_phylogenomics
+# pericopsis_phylogeography

-This is a repo for all the code for the phylogenomics for the species <i>Pericopsis elata</i>
+This is a repo for all the code for the phylogeography for the species <i>Pericopsis elata</i>